Boereck/odesign-designer/README.md

 ## Installation

-Currently there is no build script, so the odesign.odesign project has to be imported into an Eclipse (Mars) with Sirius installed and can be exported as a deployable plug-in.
+Currently there is no build script, so the odesign.odesign project has to be imported into an Eclipse (Mars, Modeling) with Sirius (3.0) installed and can be exported as a deployable plug-in.
 In future a build script and eventually an update site will be provided for installation.
+No further dependencies are needed.

 ## Usage